 You also need to consider the protection of the outdoor area of your business.
-Take note of the possible accidents that can happen outside your property which you may be legally held liable.
-This insurance will protect you from possible liabilities and lawsuits that may happen outdoors of your business property.
+Take note of the possible accidents that can happen outside your property for which you may be legally held liable.
+This insurance will protect you from possible liabilities and lawsuits that may happen outdoors your business property.

 - Employment Practices Liability Coverage

 This insurance coverage helps pay for legal expenses in case your business is sued by employees or contractors.

 Some of the Lawsuits Covered by Employment Practices Liability Coverage:

 - Sexual Intimidation

 - Breach of the Family and Medical Leave Act